SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 {randomString}
 ```

-If your application returns a status code other than `200`, or fails to respond with the value of the **validationToken** parameter, the request to create a new subscription fails.
+If your application returns a status code other than `200`, or fails to respond with the value of the **validationtoken** parameter, the request to create a new subscription fails.

 ## Receiving notifications